bumbitzu/Credit-Card-Checker/README.md

+# Credit Card Checker
-# This project is a "Challenge Project" from CodeCademy
+- ##  This project is a challenge project for CodeCademy